These notes from previous group studies may be of interest…

-For 5 weeks from January 10th 2016 the groups will share conversations based on Compassion exploring Jesus’ teaching from the parable of the Good Samaritan Luke 10: 25-37.
+For five weeks, the groups shared conversations based on Compassion exploring Jesus’ teaching from the parable of the Good Samaritan Luke 10: 25-37.

 The materials have been developed by Kip Crooks and each week looks at a different aspect of compassion.

 Compassion an introduction